 One of the best ways to nearly double warehouse space is to add a mezzanine.

 A mezzanine is any raised platform surface or intermediate floor in a building.
-A VCR (vertical reciprocating conveyor) is a friend lift used to move materials from one level to another.
-This budget-friendly approach increases vertical space through the addition of mezzanines and VCRs.
-By investing in both a VCR and Mezzanine you’ll see an improvement in the overall workflow and safety of any distribution center.
+A VRC (vertical reciprocating conveyor) is a friend lift used to move materials from one level to another.
+This budget-friendly approach increases vertical space through the addition of mezzanines and VRCs.
+By investing in both a VRC and Mezzanine you’ll see an improvement in the overall workflow and safety of any distribution center.
 Click here to learn more about VRC and mezzanine space utilization.

 As stated earlier, 85% of occupancy is considered out of space.
 Lack of floor space causes congestion, additional labor, and frustration.
 But there is hope.
 With a little ingenuity and planning, congestion can be a thing of the past.